nathanielove/49786-summer-assignment/README.md

 Otherwise, we need to calculate the `intersection` by calling `segments[i].intersection(segments[i-1])`, and then `forward[i] = forward[i-1] + segments[i].size() + intersection.size()`

-After we fill up the `forward` array, we reverse the segments array and do the same, in order to generate the `backward` array.
+After we fill up the `forward` array, we do the same in the reverse order to generate the `backward` array.

 Once we have both the `forward` and `backward` arrays, finding the maximum coverage is super easy.
 For any element in between (not the first/last), the total coverage without it is simply `forward[i-1] + backward[i+1]`.